DailyEndorphin Basic Concepts

 For the sake of keeping people honest during a challenge, the maximum time you can go back and enter past data is 10 days.
 You can log beyond that, but it won’t be counted toward your challenge.

 Only team captains can change team names.
-If you are a team captain, click on your team name in the “My Groups & Challenges” area within your personal dashboard.
-On the team page popup, click the edit (small blue “e” icon) button next to your team name to change your team name.
+If you are a team captain, expand your team page area within your user dashboard.
+Then click the edit (small blue “e” icon) button next to your team name to change your team name.
+From there, edit your team name, and click the “save” button to confirm it.

 All participants have until 12:58 CST the day AFTER the official challenge end date to enter any remaining data before the challenge report goes final.